fiaravia/contracts-verification-benchmark/contracts/bank/README.md

 # Bank

 ## Specification
 The Bank contract stores assets deposited by users, and and pays them out when required.
-The `deposit` method allows anyone to deposit assets.
+- the `deposit` method allows anyone to deposit ETH.
 When a deposit is made, the corresponding amount is added to the account balance of the sender.
-The `withdraw` method allows the sender to receive any desired amount of assets deposited in their account.
-The contract checks that the depositor has sufficient funds in their account and then transfers the specified amount to the sender.
-In this version of the contract, the only asset handled by the contract is the ETH crypto-currency.
+- the `withdraw` method allows the sender to receive any desired amount of ETH deposited in their account.

 ## Properties
 - **assets-dec-onlyif-deposit**: if the ETH balance of a user A are decreased after a transaction (of the Bank contract), then that transaction must be a `deposit` where A is the sender.